Slimbook-Team/slimbookbattery/README.md

 * ## From this repository-source
-	Donwload entire repo.
+	Download entire repo.
 Navigate to it in a terminal.
 And run deploy.sh script as root:

 		sudo ./deploy.sh